Search Icon A magnifying glass icon.

 What is the Color Wheel?

-Designers often start a project by developing a color scheme: a set of colors that will work well together for the client or task at hand.
-Though you’ll sometimes start from scratch, generally you’ll begin with one or two base colors around with other colors will be built.
+Designers often start a project by creating a color scheme.
+That’s a set of colors that will work well together for a client, task, or project.
+You can start from scratch, but generally you’ll start with one or two base colors, then build the other colors around them.
+Learn more about color harmony and color schemes in our guide: Intro to Color Harmony and in our online color theory course: Color Theory 4017.

-Color Harmony Basics How to choose colors that really work?
-Use the color wheel (or our color calculator) to help you identify harmonious color combinations.
-The following color harmonies are based on geometric relationships on the color wheel.
-For this reason, we can represent them as shapes.
-Rotate these shapes around the central point of the color wheel to create limitless color combinations.
+How to choose colors that really work?
+Use the color wheel (also called a color calculator) to find working color combinations.
+The color harmonies below are based on geometric relationships on the color wheel.
+That’s why we show them as shapes.
+Rotate the shapes around the central point of the color wheel picker to create limitless color combinations.
+Then export them with the color palette generator.

-Complementary color schemes use two opposite colors on the color wheel.
+Complementary color schemes use two opposite colors on the color wheel, like blue and orange for high contrast.

-Monochromatic color schemes use three different values of the same color.
+Monochromatic color schemes use three different values of the same color, like light, medium, and dark blue.

-Analogous color schemes use three adjacent colors on the color wheel.
+Analogous color schemes use three adjacent colors on the color wheel, like red, orange, and yellow to add harmony.

-Split complements use a color and the two adjacent tertiary colors of its complement.
+Split complements use a color and the two adjacent tertiary colors of its complement, like green, red-orange, and red-violet.

-Triadic color schemes use three evenly spaced colors on the color wheel.
+Triadic color schemes use three evenly spaced colors on the color wheel, like red, yellow, and blue.

-Choosing the Right Colors Choosing the right colors for you requires a lot of creativity and experimentation.
-Bear in mind that color is very psychological and different color harmonies produce different effects.
+Be creative and experiment to find the right color palette for your project.
+Bear in mind that color is very psychological, and different color harmonies produce different effects.
 For example, analogous colors are similar in hue, creating a smooth transition from one color to the next.
-Complementary colors are opposite to each other on the color wheel, so they create a strong contrast.
+Complementary colors are opposite to each other on the color wheel picker, so they create strong contrast.
 Monochromatic color schemes can be subtle and sophisticated.

 In this magazine spread from Martha Stewart magazine, for example, an analogous color scheme creates a gentle transition from yellow to yellow-green to green.
 It’s pleasing to the eye.